FreshBooks vs. Harvest – (Which Is Better?)

 Harvest

+If you need to manage your time and team more than manage your finances, Harvest is more of the accounting software you need.
 In addition to that, it offers expense tracking, project management, scheduling, and invoicing.
 56% of users who reviewed Harvest on G2 gave it a 5-star, while about 37% gave it a 4-star review.

-Harvest Upsides
+Harvest Upsides:

-Harvest Downsides
+Harvest Downsides:

 Most users on G2, though, have the same thing to say when asked what they dislike about harvest.
-“Nothing really,” “very little,” or “It does exactly what it needs to do” are typical comments.
+“Nothing really,” “Very little,” or “It does exactly what it needs to do” are typical comments.

 man working on computer